BEYOND BABI YAR: HISTORY IN THE VICINITY

 LUKYANIVSKE ORTHODOX CEMETERY

-In the course of the infamous mass killing action on September 29-30, 1941, and within the subsequent days (the first wave of executions lasted until October 2-3) the route of the doomed Jews actually besided the Northern burden of the Lukyanivske orthodox cemetery.
+In the course of the infamous mass killing action on September 29-30, 1941, and within the subsequent days (the first wave of executions lasted until October 2-3) the route of the doomed Jews actually besided the Northern wall of the Lukyanivske orthodox cemetery.
+The cemetery was cordoned off by the brick wall (which exists today) in the 1920s.
 Next to an intersection with Kagatna (modern Hohlov family), the columns of people were forced to move forward lengthwise Dorogozhitska street toward the upper spurs of the Babi yar ravine.
-Proximately to the North-East corner of the cemetery, Germans used an open site next to the former tank repair garages to take possession and valuables, overclothes and documents from their victims.
-At this very place an intersection with Kagatna (modern Hohlov family) further South was barricaded with another enclosure with German soldiers.
-A number of eyewitnesses watched the mass killings in Babi yar ravine straightforwardly from the territory of Orthodox cemetery, from the windows of a gatehouse in particular.
+Proximately to the North-East corner of the cemetery, Germans used an open site next to the former tank repair garages to take possession and valuables, clothes and documents from their victims.
+At this very place, an intersection with Kagatna (modern Hohlov family) further South was barricaded with another enclosure with German soldiers.
+Several eyewitnesses watched the mass killings in Babi yar ravine straightforwardly from the territory of the Orthodox cemetery, from the windows of a gatehouse in particular.
 The Western border of the cemetery at that time neighbored an anti-tank ditch, another site for mass executions in the course of the German occupation of Kyiv in 1941-1943.
 The cemetery itself witnessed mass executions.
 An episode of the killing of 400 people would be later investigated by the Special State Commission.
-The modern cemetery bears the status of a memorial: THE LUKYANIVKA STATE HISTORICAL AND MEMORIAL RESERVE.
+The modern cemetery, which has been officially closed for burials since 1962, bears the status of a memorial: THE LUKYANIVKA STATE HISTORICAL AND MEMORIAL RESERVE, has a small museum near the entrance and provides excursions across forty-five historical sections of the territory.

 MEMORIAL SIGN TO SYRETS CONCENTRATION CAMP PRISONERS